-After graduating from Sturgis High School in 2006, Miller graduated from Western Michigan University in 2010 with a Bachelor of Arts in Secondary Education with a focus in political science and mathematics.
-He also holds a Master of Education in School Administration from Bethel College, earned in 2014.
+After graduating from Sturgis High School in 2006, Miller graduated from Western Michigan University in 2010 with a Bachelor of Arts in Secondary Education focused in political science and mathematics.
+He earned a Master of Education in School Administration from Bethel College in Mishawaka, Indiana, in 2014.

-Rep. Miller was a high school mathematics teacher in addition to coaching tennis, track and cross country.
-He served two years as his church’s youth leader.
+Rep. Miller was a middle and high school mathematics teacher in addition to coaching tennis, track and cross country.
+He served for two years as his church’s youth leader.

-Aaron and his wife, Alexandria, were born in Sturgis and have lived in the area ever since.
-They currently reside in Sherman Township where they raise Jersey steers.
+Aaron and his wife, Alexandria, were both born in Sturgis and have lived in the area ever since.
+They currently reside on the south side of Sturgis with their daughters Jael, Leah, and Anna.
 They attend Grace Christian Fellowship in Sturgis.